SU-UComm/sr-edge/README.md

 #### To start the development environment:

+Runs a local dxp environment.

 ```bash
 npm run dxp
 ```

 ### Version Management and other scripts

+Runs a version management tool.
+This tool can increase/decrease version of component.
+This tool can be used to run custom scripts such as deployment of component.

 ```bash
 npm run vermgmt